Countly/countly-server/README.md

 ####1. frontend/express/app.js

-Countly dashboard that runs on express server.
+Countly dashboard that runs on Express server.

 ####2. frontend/express/public/javascripts/countly
 Contains seperate  helper js files for each data visualization.
 For example `countly.session.js` is responsible for calculating session related metrics and interacts with `api/api.js` to retrieve data from the sessions collection.

 ####3. api/api.js

 Countly write and read API.
-Waits for write requests from the iOS/Android SDKs and read requests from the countly js helpers.
+Waits for write requests from the mobile SDKs and read requests from the Countly js helpers.
 Refer to [Countly Server API Reference](https://github.com/Countly/countly-server/wiki/Countly-Server-API-Reference) for details.

 ##Which mobile operating systems are supported?
-Countly offers integration with world's two leading smartphones, Android and iOS.
+Countly offers integration with world's leading mobile operating systems: Android, iOS, Windows Phone and Blackberry.

 ##How can I help you with your efforts?
 Glad you asked.
 We need ideas, feedbacks and constructive comments.
 All your suggestions will be taken care with upmost importance.